Tegan Nox: NXT (2017–2021)

-Main roster (2021–2024)
+Main roster (2021, 2022–2024)

-On 9 July 2021 episode of SmackDown, Nox made her main roster debut teaming with Shotzi as Shotzi & Nox to defeat the WWE Women's Tag Team Champions, Natalya and Tamina in a non-title match.
+On the 9 July 2021 episode of SmackDown, Nox made her main roster debut, teaming with Shotzi Blackheart to defeat the WWE Women's Tag Team Champions, Natalya and Tamina in a non-title match.
 The two would then go on to defeat Natalya and Tamina in numerous tag team matches, but would never receive a championship match.
 As part of the 2021 Draft, Nox was drafted to the Raw brand while Shotzi remained on the SmackDown brand, thus ending the team.
 On 18 November, she was released from her WWE contract without ever appearing on Raw.

 After a year, Nox returned to WWE on 2 December 2022 episode of SmackDown, rescuing Liv Morgan from an attack by Damage CTRL (Bayley, Dakota Kai and Iyo Sky).
 On 16 December episode of SmackDown, Nox and Morgan lost to Damage CTRL for the Women's Tag Team Championship.
 As part of the 2023 WWE Draft, Nox was drafted to the Raw brand.
 On 25 September episode of Raw, Nox picked up a victory over Natalya to receive a NXT Women's Championship match against Becky Lynch.
 Two weeks later on Raw, Nox unsuccessfully challenged Lynch for the title.
 In the weeks to follow, Nox would form an alliance with Natalya.
 This alliance would result in Nox defeating both Women's Tag Team Champions Chelsea Green and Piper Niven in singles matches.
 On 20 November episode of Raw, Nox and Natalya won a fatal 4-way tag team match to receive a Women's Tag Team Championship opportunity.
 The following week on Raw, Nox and Natalya would challenge for the titles in a losing effort.

 On 27 January 2024 at the 2024 Royal Rumble, Nox entered in her third women's Royal Rumble match at number 12, eliminating Natalya before being eliminated by Bayley.
 During the 2024 WWE Draft, Nox was drafted back to the SmackDown brand.
 On 1 November, Nox was released from WWE for a second time.